xuhongjing-cell/CS229-ML_Exercises/README.md

-It's about my programming exercises in the CS229/Machine Learning class.
+It's about my programming exercises in the CS229/MachineLearning class.